Daniel Oyegoke

+Oyegoke is a product of the Barnet and Arsenal academies and began his professional career with Brentford in 2021.
+A member of the club's B team, he gained his first senior experience on loan at EFL clubs Milton Keynes Dons and Bradford City.
+After failing to break into the Brentford first team squad, Oyegoke transferred to Heart of Midlothian in 2024.
+After a half-season spell, he transferred to Hellas Verona in 2025.
+He was capped by England at youth level.

 Club career

 Early years

 After beginning his youth career as a forward in the Barnet Academy, Oyegoke moved to the Arsenal Academy in 2017.
 While at Hale End, he was converted into a right back and progressed to sign a scholarship deal at the end of the 2018–19 season.
 At the end of his two-year scholarship, Oyegoke elected to decline the offer of a professional contract and departed the club.

 Brentford

 On 1 July 2021, Oyegoke transferred to the B team at Premier League club Brentford and signed a three-year contract, with the option of a further year, for an undisclosed fee.
 He made 24 B team appearances during the 2021–22 season and was an unused substitute during two first team cup matches.
 Oyegoke was called into the first team's 2022–23 pre-season training camp in Germany and made two friendly appearances.

-On 27 July 2022, Oyegoke joined League One club Milton Keynes Dons on loan until the end of the 2022–23 season.
-He made 18 appearances, predominantly as a starter, before being recalled on 2 January 2023.
+On 27 July 2022, Oyegoke joined League One club Milton Keynes Dons on a season-long loan.
+He made 18 appearances, predominantly as a starter, before being recalled by Brentford on 2 January 2023.
+During the second half of the 2022–23 season, Oyegoke was a part of the B team's 2022–23 Premier League Cup-winning squad.

+On 28 June 2023, Oyegoke joined League Two club Bradford City on a season-long loan.
+A second yellow card led Oyegoke to be sent off for the first time in his career after 41 minutes of the opening match of the 2023–24 season.
+He made regular appearances until mid-November, when he underwent surgery on a shoulder injury.
+One month later, it was announced that the club would retain Oyegoke's registration until the end of the season, on reduced terms.
+He returned to match play on 16 March 2024 and ended the 2023–24 season (in which the Bantams narrowly missed the League Two play-offs) with 28 appearances.
+Despite being offered a new contract, Oyegoke departed Brentford on 21 June 2024.